vie74050/MTV_identifyErrors_web/readme.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/" target="_blank"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a></a>

 ## App description ##

-Variant of BCIT Unity Task Viewer web handler for builds published by **MTV_identifyErrors** Unity project Engine v 2022.1.7f1.
+Variant of BCIT Unity Task Viewer web handler for builds published by **MTV_identifyErrors Unity project** Engine v 2022.1.7f1.
 The model viewer task is to identify errors in the scene:

 - Objects in scene that are errors will be named with suffix `- ERROR`.

-Web handler will:
+This web handler will:

+- Set up all the required UI elements
-- Handle scene loading
+- Handle Unity scene loading and comms
 - Read HTML table for optional description overrides for items specified in table
 - Set up the Checklist self-quiz component:
   - Creates list from scene items